mkirchner/linked-list-good-taste/README.md

 to the list items.
 Everything else flows from there: there is no need for a special case or branching and a single iterator is sufficient to find and remove the target item.
 It also turns out that the same approach provides an elegant solution for item insertion in general and for insertion *before* an existing item in particular.

+So, going back to Linus' initial comment: is it good taste?
+Hard to say, but it's certainly a different, creative and very elegant solution to a well-known CS task.

 [ted]: https://www.ted.com/talks/linus_torvalds_the_mind_behind_linux